 - do NOT pass the 7 year background check and/or drug screening.

-- Applicants can expect to be notified of the lottery results in June for an August start date.
+- Applicants can expect to be notified of the lottery results in late May or early June for an August start date.

 Yes.
 The American Registry of Radiologic Technologists has required that all new technologists certified after January 1, 2015 will have an associate degree level education.
 This is not to say that it need be an associate degree in radiologic technology.
 Students who can demonstrate by official transcripts that they possess an associate degree or higher from another accredited institution will meet this eligibility requirement, and therefore can follow the certificate track or the major track and thereby achieve another Associate Degree in Radiologic Technology.